dfinity/portal/docs/developer-docs/setup/quickstart.md

 dfx start --background
 ```

-This will start the replica in the background.
+The `--background` flag will start the replica in the background.

 ## Create and deploy the template project